keel-fi/svm-alm-controller/README.md

 | CctpBridge | Yes | No | Yes | No | No |
 | LzBridge | Yes | No | Yes | No | No |
 | AtomicSwap | Yes | Yes | Yes | No | Borrow, Repay |

+#### SplTokenExternal
+Enables the transferring of tokens from a Controller owned TokenAccount to an external wallet.
+The implementation only supports the transferring to a recipients Associated Token Account (ATA).
+The ATA will be created if the recipient does not have an initialized ATA.

 ### Future Integrations